Huygens' principle in classical electrodynamics: a distributional approach: Huygens' principle in electrodynamics

-is spatially supported in the exterior region $E$.
-(This includes the case $\4J'=0$, where $\3F'$ is \sl globally \rm sourceless.)
-Since the spatial support of $\4J'$ is by definition \sl closed, \rm it must actually be contained in some closed set $V\subset E$.
-Hence $\3F'$ is defined and sourceless in an open neighborhood of $S$ as well as in its interior $E'$.
+where $\supp_\3x$ denotes \sl spatial \rm support.
+Since $E$ is open and the support of $\4J'$ is by definition closed, it must actually be contained in some closed set $V\subset E$.
+Hence $\3F'$ is defined and sourceless in an open neighborhood of $S$ as well as in the interior region $I$.
 Thus both $\3F$ and $\3F'$ are defined and sourceless on a neighborhood of $S$.

-We shall construct a field $\3F\9S$ whose sources are concentrated on $S$ at all times and which coincides with the given field $\3F$ in $E$ and with $\3F'$ in $E'$.
-The two partial fields are `glued' into a single field defined by
+We shall construct a field $\3F\9S$ whose sources are concentrated on $S$ at all times and which coincides with the given field $\3F$ in $E$ and with $\3F'$ in $I$.
+These two partial fields are `glued' into a single field defined by

-and the source of $\3F\9S$ is \sl defined \rm by applying $\4D$ in a distributional sense:
+and the source of $\3F\9S$ is \sl defined \rm by applying $\bbar D$ in a distributional sense:

-Note that $\4D\c=\grad\c=\3N$ and
+Note that $\bbar D\c\6E=\grad\c\6E=\3N$ and

-Similarly, since $\4D\c'=\grad\c'=-\grad\c=-\3N$,
+Similarly, since $\bbar D\c\6I=\grad\c\6I=-\grad\c\6E=-\3N$,

 Therefore

 where